Select the right mattress size for you, your space, and your budget.

 Sleeping on a king size mattress may seem like a dream come true, but if your bedroom is on the small side, your king can dominate the living space.
 Don’t forget, you do more than just sleep in your bedroom, and you may have other furniture in there as well.

-Measuring your room dimensions is, of course, a good place to start when considering mattress size.
+Measuring your room size is, of course, a good place to start when considering mattress size.
 To get a more realistic picture of your bedroom with a new bed in it, measure out the mattress dimensions with tape on the floor, and clear the space within the perimeter.
 Then rearrange your other furniture around the “tape mattress” and try out your normal bedroom activities.
 Is there room to walk around the bed?
 Do your dresser and nightstand drawers still open?
 Does your bedroom door open freely?
 Can you open the doors to your en-suite bathroom or closet?

 If you sleep alone, consider how you like to sleep.
 Do you roll over frequently when you sleep?
 If so, you’re going to need more room than someone who curls up in a fetal position.
 Maybe you sprawl out like the Vitruvian Man.
 That means your preferred mattress size may need to be nearly as wide as you are tall.